hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

 - **How it works:**
   - Place one or more IAM policy JSON files (e.g., `lambda.json`, `s3-readonly.json`) in the `policies/` directory.
-  - When you run `setup_oidc.sh`, the script automatically attaches all policy files in `policies/` to the IAM OIDC role, making them effective for all repositories the role trusts.
+  - When you run `run.sh`, the script automatically attaches all policy files in `policies/` to the IAM OIDC role, making them effective for all repositories the role trusts.
   - You can add, edit, or remove policy files at any time.
-To apply changes, simply re-run `setup_oidc.sh`.
+To apply changes, simply re-run `run.sh`.

 - **Multi-repo support:**
   - The IAM role and its attached policies can be used by any number of repositories in your organization, as defined by the trust policy.
 This enables a single, centrally managed set of AWS permissions for all your CI/CD workflows.